diced/zipline-docs/docs/guides/upload-options.md

 If the date couldnt resolve to a date or is in the past, Zipline will return a 400 error.

 <Alert type="note">
-Favoriting a Image prevents it from automatically expiring.
+Favoriting An Image prevents it from automatically expiring.
 </Alert>

 ### Shorthand expressions